damianhakert/damianhakert.github.io/source/_posts/2016-03-25-webcast-gitlab-86.markdown

 Our special guest, [Douwe Maan][Douwe], gave us a live demo of the latest features in [GitLab 8.6][releasenotes] with a special focus around improved confidentiality.
 We looked at project configuration and user permissions to start.
-Douwe followed a typical GitLab workflow for demonstrate new features which make it easier to keep track of what is happening (subscribe to label) and features which save you time (create a new branch from an issue), and more.
+Douwe followed a typical GitLab workflow to demonstrate new features which make it easier to keep track of what is happening (subscribe to label) and features which save you time (create a new branch from an issue), and more.